MughalAman/bank-api/README.md

 # bank-api
- banking API made in js that uses mongodb, includes python cli for banking
+ banking API made in javascript that uses mongodb, includes python cli app for banking